-If you're staying somewhere closer to town, it's time for breakfast; swing by Bagels & Beyond and ask for whatever the cool kids are having.
+If you're staying somewhere closer to town, it's time for breakfast; swing by Glazed N' Confused and get a hearty plate of biscuts and gravy (with a side glazed donut, naturally).

 Travel south to friendly Johnson County, and the Hole-in-the-Wall Outlaw Hideout (2.5 hour drive).
 The Hole-in-the-Wall is a colorful and scenic red sandstone escarpment that is rich in legends of outlaw activity from the late 1800s, most notably Butch Cassidy and the Wild Bunch Gang.
 The "hole" is a gap in the Red Wall that, legend has it, was used secretly by outlaws to move horses and cattle from the area.
 Even Jesse James is reported to have spent time here.
 Contact Sheridan County Travel & Tourism for directions and trail conditions.